 Light roast coffee is somewhat unique — in that, it is not roasted long enough to lose the flavors of the originating coffee beans.
 It can hold qualities of the coffee bean species (Arabica or Robusta, for example) or the coffee bean’s country or region of origin.

 That said, light roast coffee is generally much more acidic in content and flavor than darker roasts.
-It has been described as having a “bright” flavor and maybe “grassy”-tasting or have a sharp, acidic taste.
+It has been described as having a “bright” flavor and maybe “grassy”-tasting or having a sharp, acidic taste.
 It has also been described as having a light body, and the caramel/carbonization of darker roasts is notably absent.

 Light roast coffee may have hints of flower or fruit taste (depending on the coffee bean) and may not have developed a taste as other roasts.
 However, it is one of the best ways to taste different coffee beans in relation to one another.